top of page

 How do we reconcile these accounts?

-1. The last supper on Thursday evening was not a Passover meal but a private dinner: a fellowship meal.
-The Passover seder meal was celebrated Friday evening and the Feast of Unleavened Bread after that.
+1. The last supper on Thursday evening was not the Passover meal but a private dinner: a fellowship meal.
+The Passover seder meal was celebrated on Friday evening, with the week-long Festival of Unleavened Bread after that.

 2. The last supper was not a Passover seder but a Seudah Maphsehket or Fast of the Firstborn.
-This unique Jewish fast day is a ritual last meal that falls the day before Passover, so the Fast of the Firstborn on Thursday evening, Preparation Day and crucifixion Friday, Passover seder Friday evening.
+This unique Jewish fast day is a ritual last meal that falls on the day before Passover, so the Fast of the Firstborn on Thursday evening, Preparation Day and the crucifixion on Friday, with the Passover seder on Friday evening.

-3. There were two Passover meals; a private family celebration on Thursday and a communal sacrifice and atonement at the Temple on Friday.
+3. There were two Passover meals; a private family celebration on Thursday and a communal sacrifice with the establishment at the Temple on Friday.

-4. The Passover seder was celebrated on different days based on tradition: Thursday by Galileans and Friday by Judeans; or, different dates based on solar calendar vs lunar calendar
+4. The Passover seder was celebrated on different days based on tradition: Thursday by Galileans and Friday by Judeans; or, on different dates based on the solar calendar vs the lunar calendar

 Taking into account all the information we know, as well as the conflicting information, and what may be most palatable to my readers, my biblical novel Forgotten Followers: from Broken to Bold uses the following assumptions: